Forgot password

 Opening the console in CS2

-By default, once you’ve enabled the console in CS2, you’ll have to hit tilde (~) to open the console window during a match or in the main menu.
+By default, once you’ve enabled the console in CS2, you’ll have to hit the tilde (~) key on your keyboard to open the console window during a match or in the main menu.
+It’s usually located in the top left of your board, below the Escape key.

-If you’d prefer to use the tilde key for something else, you can rebind the key needed to open the console in your keyboard and mouse settings.
+If you’d prefer to use the tilde key for something else, you can rebind the key that opens the console in your keyboard and mouse settings.
 To rebind the console key:

 • Open your game settings in the top-left.